-Growing interest of the Portuguese research community on ERC; gateway to career stability and to lead new scientific fields; Good media coverage on ERC grants in Portugal.
-Number of Portuguese applications (1,8% in H2020) and lower success rate than EU average (10,1% vs 14,6% in H2020); PT lacks talent spotting mechanisms and structures; Concentration of ERC grants in PT in only a few R&D Units - only 30 R&D Units with ERC grants in PT; 5 best performing R&D Units have over 50% of the grants.
-Opportunities Threats Portugal seen by the ERCEA as a success case - the most successful widening country (by a great margin) and on par with Ireland and very close to Norway; Multiplying impact and mentoring schemes: PT grantees in Portugal to engage in collaborative projects with nationally funded research schemes and provide mentoring to other ERC candidates; Use nationally funded programmes to spot talents and to increase participation levels in ERC; Take advantage of the excellent work-life balance and PT being one of the safest countries worldwide to attract foreign talents; Link success stories in MSCA and Widening instruments to the ERC; Mobilise training schemes, career development initiatives, use ERC prestige to leverage nationally funded research and to foment national cohesion and convergence; Huge opportunity for growth in participation levels and success rates - particular focus on associate laboratories and R&D Units ranked as 'excellent' (n=105) and 'very good'(n=118) Establish linkages between the diaspora and ERC applications (leverage protocols between PARSUK, AGraFr, ASPPA, PAPPs).
-Brexit will impact the HE budget; objective of large increase in the ERC budget in HE is compromised; Synergy grants are seen as out of reach for most researchers; Advanced Grants is not designed adequately to widening countries and in particular to the Portuguese system (difficult to compete with large research teams and with top countries); this is proven by a significant drop in the success of PT researchers; Portuguese research system (e.g. career opportunities, research infrastructures and lack of young established researchers) limit the capacity of hosting and attracting ERC candidates; Inability of (PT institutions) having financial flexibility to retain talents of the ERC calibre; Portuguese the ERC is beyond their reach.
+- Portugal seen by the ERCEA as a success case the most successful widening country (by a great margin) and on par with Ireland and very close to Norway; - Multiplying impact and mentoring schemes: PT grantees in Portugal to engage in collaborative projects with nationally funded research schemes and provide mentoring to other ERC candidates; - Use nationally funded programmes to spot talents and to increase participation levels in ERC: - Take advantage of the excellent work-life balance and PT being one of the safest countries worldwide to attract foreign talents; - Link success stories in MSCA and Widening instruments to the ERC; - Mobilise training schemes, career development initiatives, use ERC prestige to leverage nationally funded research and to foment national cohesion and convergence; - Huge opportunity for growth in participation levels and success rates - focus on associate laboratories and R&D Units ranked as 'excellent' (n=105) and 'very good' (n=118) - Establish linkages between the diaspora and ERC applications (leverage protocols between PARSUK, AGraFr, ASPPA, PAPPs).

+- Brexit will impact the HE budget; objective of large increase in the ERC budget in HE is compromised; - Synergy grants are seen as out of reach for most researchers; - Advanced Grants is not designed adequately to widening countries and in particular to the Portuguese system (difficult to compete with large research teams and with top countries); this is proven by a significant drop in the success of PT researchers; - Portuguese research system (e.g. career opportunities, research infrastructures and lack of young established researchers) limit the capacity of hosting and attracting ERC candidates; - Inability of (PT institutions) having financial flexibility to retain talents of the ERC calibre; - Portuguese research community generally believes the ERC is beyond their reach.